opensearch-project/dashboards-notifications/README.md

 ## Contributing to OpenSearch Dashboards Notifications

-We welcome you to get involved in development, documentation, testing the Notifications plugin.
+We welcome you to get involved in development, documentation, testing the dashboards-notifications plugin.
 See our [CONTRIBUTING.md](./../CONTRIBUTING.md) and join in.

 ## Bugs, Enhancements or Questions

-Please file an issue to report any bugs you may find, enhancements you may need or questions you may have [here](https://github.com/opensearch-project/notifications/issues).
+Please file an issue to report any bugs you may find, enhancements you may need or questions you may have [here](https://github.com/opensearch-project/dashboards-notifications/issues).

 ## License